ftheberge/Comparing_Graph_Embeddings/README.md

 Can be found here: https://github.com/KrainskiL/CGE.jl

+The version here is for undiredted, unweighted graphs.
+Moreover, the underlying model assumes no loops (self-edges).
+The landmark-based version allows for weights and loops, so numerical results can be slightly different.

 # Comparing Graph Embeddings

 We propose a framework to compare the quality of graph embeddings obtained with